kieda/QCode/concept.md

 ## Background
-Currently, the way that QCode is implemented, we dynamically load and run java classes by creating a new UrlClassloader, using this classloader to load and run a target class.

 Typically in the JVM class definitions are held in a separate location in memory (the permagen pre-java8, and the metaspace as of java8).
 A user can't really load a new version of a class easily, since we have a bunch of objects that adhere to its specification.